palkan/view_component-contrib/README.md

   # You can provide either a proc or any other callable object
   style_config.postprocess_with do |classes|
     # classes is an array of CSS classes
+    # NOTE: This is an abstract TailwindMerge class, not to be confused with existing libraries
     TailwindMerge.call(classes).join(" ")
   end
 end